devpulsion/pub_traefik/README.md

 # Devpulsion Traefik server

-To get easy working HTTPS.

-This repo help to provide and deploy [traefik](https://docs.traefik.io/) with docker as backend into production for the [devpulsion](https://devpulsion.com) server.
-Can quickly be set for your own server with a few changes.

-- CI is done with github actions
-- Traefik is running thanks to Docker
-- The `/production` folder is copy on the server with config and script to (re)start the docker image.
-- Start any docker-compose image with traefik label and you'll get your site up and running with https.
+Reverse proxy based on traefik v2.

+This repo provides:
+- [traefik](https://docs.traefik.io/) docker image configured to work with docker provider
+- github action to automatically deploy on dedicatred server.
+See [details explained here](./blob/master/.github/workflows/deploy.md)

+This is the devpulsion.com frontend reverse proxy.
+You can easily fork it for your own usage.

 ## How to use it

 If you want to use it for your own purpose:

+- install docker on your server
 - clone the repo on Github
-- update the `/production/traefik.yml` emails (mine is hardcoded)
+  - update the `/production/current/traefik.yml` emails (mine is hardcoded)
+  - drop all the previous versions `/production/vXXX`
-- set all the required environement vars on Github: read `.github/workflows/DEPLOY.md` to get the full list
+- set all the environement vars on Github.
+See the [list here](./blob/master/.github/workflows/deploy.md)

-Once done and push on github, create a Release and the Github workflow will process the deploy workflow.
+- create a github version to trigger the deployment workflow

 ## LICENSE